mountainkidai/rfSEClub/Programming/python/002_variables_and_data_types.md

 # 002 Variables and Data Types

 Variables in Python are used to store data values, acting as named containers for information that can be manipulated throughout a program.
 Data types define the kind of data a variable can hold, such as numbers, text, or boolean values.
-Understanding variables and data types is fundamental for young scientists in the rfSE Club to build robust Python programs for scientific applications.
+Understanding variables and data types is fundamental for students in the rfSE Club to build robust Python programs for scientific applications.

 ## Variables